 Please join us at 9 AM on Friday, October 10 for our regular Board Meeting All members and visitors are welcome.
 Location: Appalachian Java on West Main St. in Burnsville.
 Come share a cup of coffee and see what we're up to!
 We always welcome input on our hiking and trail maintenance activities.
 This month we will begin planning our hike schedule for 2015.
 If you can't make the meeting send an e-mail to firstname.lastname@example.org with hikes you'd like the club to do.

 Join High Peaks on Saturday, October 4 for some early fall color when we hike theBig Butt Trail from Balsam Gap on the Parkway to Cane River Gap.
 This 5.6-mile trek descends about 1,500 feet, but also has a few significant climbs, including a long stairway up Little Butt.
 The climb is worth the effort, though, for the spectacular view of the Black Mountain chain from Little Butt.
 Hikers will meet at the Burnsville Town Square at 8:30 a.m.

-Join the High Peaks Trail Association for a birding stroll at Cane River Park on May 25.
-This park offers the opportunity to see a wide variety of species, including mammals, so bring binoculars if you have them and even an extra pair to share.
+Join the High Peaks Trail Association for a birding stroll at Cane River Park on Sunday, Sept.
+28. This park offers the opportunity to see a wide variety of species, including mammals, so bring binoculars if you have them and even an extra pair to share.
 Please dress for the weather – we’ll be going rain or shine.

-Meet at the park near the kiosk in the main parking lot for the stroll, which begins at 6 p.m.
+Meet at the park near the kiosk in the main parking lot for the stroll, which begins at 5 p.m.
 We will explore four different habitats in off-the-beaten-path parts of the park, walking about one mile over the course of about 90 minutes to two hours.